PacketFire/packetfire_site/content/post/internal-boot2root-writeup.md

 ---

 ## Introduction:
-The Internal host took me almost 24 hours to complete just due to the sheer number of hops required to complete it.
-Unlike many of the other boot2roots I've completed on THM, this host required review of logs and the host above and beyond the results of automated enumeration tools like linPEAS.
+The Internal host took almost 24 hours to complete due to the sheer number of pivots required to complete it.
+Unlike many of the other boot2roots I've completed on THM, this host required a significant amount of review and manual poking around on the host above and beyond the results of automated enumeration tools like linPEAS.
 I enjoyed this host immensely and I thought it was incredibly brilliant machine.

 ## Environment
 The attack takes place on a flat network consisting of the attack host, a freshly-booted Kali Linux livecd, and the target host.
-Information on the host was extremely limited other than that there would be two flags available corresponding to a user and root flag.
-It was also known that the host contained a web application, and that the host, known by the vhost internal.thm, was the only host in scope.
+Information about the host was extremely limited other than that there would be two flags available corresponding to a user and root flag.
+It was also known that the host contained a web application, and that the host, known by the domain internal.thm, was the only host in scope.

 ## Attack
-Prior to starting the attack, I prepared my attack host by setting up burpsuite, installing the certificates in firefox and defining the scope to include only the target host.
+Prior to starting the attack, I prepared my workstation by setting up burpsuite, installing the certificates in firefox and defining the scope to include only the target host.
 I also opened msfconsole and configured it to connect to a postgres backend of msfdb.
-I also went ahead and installed, `jq`, [gobuster](https://github.com/OJ/gobuster) and the awesome [seclists](https://github.com/danielmiessler/SecLists) collections.
-Finally I added internal.thm to my hosts file mapped to the target IP per the provide scope document.
+I also installed `jq`, [gobuster](https://github.com/OJ/gobuster) and the [seclists](https://github.com/danielmiessler/SecLists) wordlist collections.
+Finally I added `internal.thm` to my hosts file mapped to the target IP per the provide scope document.

 ### Host enumeration
-I started the attack by running an nmap scan against the host which identified only 2 listening ports on ssh and http while also confirming that this host was running linux.
+I started the attack by running an SYN and version and OS scan against the host which identified only 2 listening ports on ssh and http while also confirming that this host was running linux.

 ```
 msf5 > db_nmap -sS -sV -O 10.10.215.86